tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 Publication functions are placed inside the "server" folder so clients won't have access to them.

-Let's create a new file inside the "server" folder called `parties.ts`.
+Let's create a new file inside the "server/imports/publications" folder called `parties.ts`.
 Here we can specify which parties to pass to the client.

-{{> DiffBox tutorialName="meteor-angular2-socially" step="9.1"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="9.2"}}

 As you can see, parameters of the Meteor.publish are self-explanatory: first one is a publication name, then there goes a function that returns